Immortality-IMT/freqtrade-for-stocks-and-forex/README.md

 - Set the port to paper trade 4002 or live 7497
 - Check Enable ActiveX and socket clients
 - Uncheck read only API
+- The base currency is USD, you need to get USD by making a trade in TWS.

 ```
     "exchange": {